Descriptive Summary

 Wheat, Frank, 1921-.

-Pope, Alexander, 1929- --Archives.
+Pope, Alexander, 1929- -- Archives.

 California.
-Dept. of Health Services--Archives.
+Department. of Health Services -- Archives.

 California.
-Division of Highways--Archives.
+Division of Highways -- Archives.

 California.
 Governor's Commission on the Los Angeles Riots.